 Summer on the Mojave Desert is a special time.
 The days are long and it gets hot, but hardly ever too hot.
-It gets too hot in places like Florida and Louisiana; 102º is a nice warm day on the Mojave where humidity percent-levels hover in the low-teens.
+It gets too hot in places like Florida and Louisiana, but 102º is a nice warm day on the Mojave where humidity percentage hovers in the 20's to 30's.
 Summer days on the Mojave seem to float on forever between dawn and sunset, as shadows rotate from west to east under the sun’s fiery, but somehow softly diffused roar.
 I think the atmosphere above the Mojave must have something to do with this diffusion.
 The wind regularly scours the air clean of debris, sometimes vigorously, and at other times more gently.

-Not much rain falls on the Mojave.
-Even less falls in the summer.
+Not much rain falls on the Mojave, annual rainfall averages about 4-inches, and very little of that small amount falls in the summer.
 Unlike the lower deserts to the east, the Mojave does not experience a strong monsoon flow up from the Gulfs of California and Mexico.
 While summer rains are not rare in the Mojave, neither are they regular occurrences, and they add little to the annual rainfall total; just over 80% of the Mojave’s annual precipitation falls between October and April.
-Summer rains, when they do come however, tend toward the dramatic.
+Summer rains, when they do come, however, tend toward the dramatic.
 I will never forget a summer evening spent with friends on a ridge in the San Gabriel Mountains, overlooking the Mojave as a thunderstorm grew and reached its crescendo over the desert far below.
 Total darkness and silence enveloped us on the ridge.
 We could see the lights of the two main cities below, and the various other hamlets on the desert where people make their homes and businesses.
 Above the desert towered columns of billowing thunderheads, reaching upward toward a full moon.
 Bolts of lightning jutted out from the base of these towering clouds like electric legs, marching the storms across the desert floor.
 After each flash, we would slowly count out loud, “one…two…three…” and before we reached 20, we would hear distant thunder echo off the desert floor and then rebound from the mountains behind us.

 Inspired, I made a lunch and put some ice and beer in a bucket.
 As I was getting everything in order, my dog came around the corner, sleep in his eyes, but tail wagging – he knew a plan was hatching.
 I was planning on climbing onto the roof to watch the storm’s approach and hadn’t considered the fact that Fremont would, of course, want to join me wherever I went.
 He considered it his lot in life to observe, from a distance and without comment, as I capered about in my foolish twenty-something adventures.